Self-interacting mass-dimension one fields for any spin: Elko for any spin

 We are now ready to construct Elko for any spin.
-We start the construction by adopting the standard polarisation basis, introducing a set of functions $\phi(\0,\sigma)$ of the $(0,j)$ representation as eigenfunctions of $J_{3}$~\footnote{In order to avoid confusion, we refer to objects that transform under the $(0,j)$ or $(j,0)$ representation simply as `functions'.
-The term spinors are strictly reserved for objects that transform under the $(\frac{1}{2},0)$ or $(0,\frac{1}{2})$ representation.
-Consequently, the German acronym for higher-spin Elko should become \textit{Eigenfunktionen des Ladungskonjugationsoperators}.}
+To avoid confusion, objects that transform under the $(0,j)$ or $(j,0)$ representation are referred to as `functions'.
+The term spinors is strictly reserved for objects that transform under the $(\frac{1}{2},0)$ or $(0,\frac{1}{2})$ representation.
+Consequently, the German acronym for higher-spin Elko is \textit{Eigenfunktionen des Ladungskonjugationsoperators}.
+We start the construction by adopting the standard polarization basis, introducing a set of functions $\phi(\0,\sigma)$ of the $(0,j)$ representation as eigenfunctions of $J_{3}$.

 where $\sigma=-j,\cdots, j$ spanning the eigenvalues of $J_{3}$.
 In the component form, we take the solutions of $\phi(\0,\sigma)$ (up to a constant) to be

 with $m$ being the mass of the particle.
 The functions of arbitrary momentum $\phi(\p,\sigma)$ are obtained by